 Otherwise, you’ll need to provide your name, date of birth, address, city, state, zip code and the last four digits of your Social Security number.
 You’ll also be asked what you’re looking for in a credit card and, if you have a preference, can choose from cash rewards, travel rewards, points rewards, a lower interest rate and credit-building.

-Once you submit your information, you’ll get a list of cards you’re prequalified for, with a top recommendation based on this your credit profile and preferred card type.
-Bank of America offers a wide range of cards for prequalification, including the Bank of America® Cash Rewards credit card, Bank of America® Travel Rewards credit card and BankAmericard® credit card (secured and unsecured versions alike).
+Once you submit your information, you’ll get a list of cards you’re prequalified for, with a top recommendation based on your credit profile and preferred card type.
+Bank of America offers a wide range of cards for prequalification, including the Bank of America® Customized Cash Rewards credit card, Bank of America® Travel Rewards credit card and BankAmericard® credit card (secured and unsecured versions alike).

 Wells Fargo is one of the few issuers that doesn’t offer prequalification with only a soft inquiry.
 If you’re in the market for a Wells Fargo card and want to protect your score, you’ll need to do your research about each card’s credit requirements and take your chances with a formal application or hold out for a targeted offer or card invitation via mail or email.